lily-aung/Time-series-classification-using-a-modified-LSTM-approach-from-accelerometer-based-data/README.md

 A comparative study for gait cycle detection

 # Background:
-Gait event detection (GED) is an important aspect in identifying and interpretation a user’s gait to assess gait abnormalities and design intelligent assistive devices
+Gait event detection (GED) is an important aspect in identifying and interpretation a user’s gait to assess gait abnormalities and design intelligent assistive devices.

 # Research Question:
 There is a need to develop robust GED models that can accurately detect various gait instances in different scenarios and environments.